MEET OUR MANAGEMENT TEAM

 Recognised for working as a Partner and critical friend with Clinicians, Finance and Commissioning Teams in some of the country’s’ largest public sector organisations and has co-commissioned innovative cross-sector services that benefit communities, employers and families.

-Stephanie May – Trustee
+Stephanie May – Trustee (Maternity Leave)

 Stephanie studied Healing Arts and Derby University and has a passion for holistic therapy’s and learning.
 Stephanie continued with her passion for Learning joining Human resources at Boots UK in 2005.
 Stephanie has developed her career at Boots through HR and into Educational Learning.